 A jack & bore contractor performed a 200LF, 54″ bore under an arterial highway.
 After sliding in a 48″ RCP carrier pipe (stormwater), the annular space required grouting.
 This Maryland annular space grouting project is located in Jessup.

-Due to site limitations, only one end of the pipe was accessible for grouting.
-The length of the placement was approximately 200LF, so grout had to travel 200LF at low pressure, while ensuring a complete fill.
+Due to size limitations, only one end of the pipe was accessible for grouting.
+The length of the placement was approximately 200LF, so grout had to travel 200LF at low pressure while ensuring a complete fill.

 CJGeo proposed cellular concrete for the annular space grouting.
 Cellular concrete is highly flowable.
 High flowability ensures low installation pressure, reduces flotation of lightweight carrier pipes, and ensures complete void filling outside of the host pipe.